-Highlands has been a mountain respite for over a century allowing our visitors to unwind while being treated to the finest amenities.
+Highlands has been a mountain respite for over a century, allowing our visitors to unwind while being treated to the finest amenities.
 Highlands is one of the highest towns east of the Mississippi River, with an elevation at 4,118 feet.
-It's also located in one of the few temperate rain forests in North America.
-While this mountain resort town along Highway 64 only has a year-round population of 3,200, it swells to over 18,000 in the summer.
-It's ten miles from Cashiers.
+It's also located in one of the few temperate rainforests in North America.
+While this mountain resort town along scenic drive Highway 64 only has a year-round population of 3,200, it swells to over 18,000 in the summer.
+It's located only ten miles from Cashiers.

 Highlands Heritage Trail is a walking tour of the historic downtown area.
 There are two options: a three block walk and a 20-block walk (3.5 miles) with 51 historic spots along the way.

 The Bascom's visual arts center offers more than 60 classes and workshops between June and October.
 Fourteen artists-in-residence offer classes as well as lectures to the public.
 Their gallery always has a wonderful show.
 It's a must see.
 And we love riding through their covered bridge entrance.

 Arts: For the latest performing arts events, check out the Highlands-Cashiers Chamber Music Festival, Highlands Playhouse and Highlands Cashiers Players.

 Waterfalls: There are beautiful waterfalls to see, and many of them required little walking to enjoy.
 Walk behind Dry Falls!
 Drive behind Bridal Veil Falls.
 See Cullasaja Falls from the Mountain Waters Scenic Highway.
 Hike to Glen Falls.
 For more, see our Highlands Waterfall Guide.